trueos/pkgbase-docs/README.md

 Users FAQ
 =========

-What base packages are available?
+What base packages are available
 -----

 This package base system breaks the base OS down into the following sub-packages: